wayve-ethglobal-ist/.github/profile/README.md

 To achieve the vision, we leveraged several cutting-edge technology provided by our sponsors:

 1. **Safe Account Abstraction SDK & WalletConnect SDK & Base Paymaster** - Handles user smart wallet creation and onchain transactions (+ gas sponsors) without the user needing to know how to use Ethereum.
 On the vendor's side, it enables seamless issuance of loyalty points to consumers, submission of ESG proposals onchain, and publishing loyalty points issuance policy.
-2. **Worldcoin & Mina Protocol** - A zero-knowledge proof is generated for user's private and sensitive data alongside its biometrics info (or thumbprint).
+2. **Worldcoin & Mina Protocol** - A zero-knowledge proof is generated for user's private and sensitive data alongside its biometrics info (or finger print).
 The proof is then assigned a unique World ID to represent the unique user.
-Users can then seamlessly confirm onchain transactions with just their thumbprint, without exposing any of their personal information.
+Users can then seamlessly confirm onchain transactions with just their finger print, without exposing any of their personal information.
 3. **IPFS & Filecoin** - The ESG proposals created are stored permanently on a decentralized file storage via lighthouse.storage to ensure permanent accessibility of the proposals.
 4. **ERC-6551 Token-Bound Accounts** - Upon user smart wallet creation, a global loyalty card compliant with the ERC-6551 Token-Bound Accounts standard is created, and the loyalty points are transferred under its control.
 This ensures that all the loyalty points received in this protocol are unified and controllable under a single NFT portfolio view, instead of having a scattered view of all the tokens showing up under the user's smart wallet view.
 5. **ENS & Nouns** - To make onchain interactions more fun and friendly, the app supports the display of ENS names and subnames, as well as adopting a Nounish approach to make it more fun to interact with.